-- 4.52 A total of 2,521 separate representations were made by 1,298 respondents.
-Most of these (81%) were submitted online, with 11% submitted via email and 8% by post.
+- 4.52 A total of 2,521 separate representations were made by 1,298 respondents.Most of these (81%) were submitted online, with 11% submitted via email and 8% by post.
 86% of the representations received were objections. - 4.53 The vast majority of the representations received (1,835, or 73%) related to sites proposed in South Norfolk.
-The parishes subject to the most
+The parishes subject to the most representations were Swainsthorpe, Rockland St Mary, Bressingham, Stoke Holy Cross and Wortwell.

-- representations were Swainsthorpe, Rockland St Mary, Bressingham, Stoke Holy Cross and Wortwell. - 4.54 Similar to the first sites consultation in early 2018, many respondents focused on infrastructure needs, including health, transport, schools and water. - 4.55 With reference to the South Norfolk parishes listed above, the majority of the comments were objections based on issues regarding the conservation of the natural environment, road safety, access, flowing, drainage and infrastructure.
+- 4.54 Similar to the first sites consultation in early 2018, many respondents focused on infrastructure needs, including health, transport, schools and water. - 4.55 With reference to the South Norfolk parishes listed above, the majority of the comments were objections based on issues regarding the conservation of the natural environment, road safety, access, flowing, drainage and infrastructure.
 There were concerns that the form and character of the villages would be changed by development.
-Rockland St Mary was among the most commented upon in the previous consultation from January to March 2018. - 4.56 Section 4(d) provides a more detailed summary of responses received in relation to those South Norfolk parishes within Village Cluster areas.
+Rockland St Mary was among the most commented upon in the previous consultation from January to March 2018.

 Parish Site reference/location No. of representations

 Swainsthorpe GNLP0604R Land west of A140, adjacent Hickling Lane 196

-GNLP0603R Land off Church View 127
+Swainsthorpe GNLP0603R Land off Church View 127

-GNLP0191R Church Road 121
+Swainsthorpe GNLP0191R Church Road 121

 Rockland St Mary GNLP2061 North of The Street 47

-GNLP2063 43
+Rockland St Mary GNLP2063 43

-GNLP2064 41
+Rockland St Mary GNLP2064 41

 Bressingham GNLP2113 North of High Road 50

-GNLP2052 East of The Street 39
+Bressingham GNLP2052 East of The Street 39

-GNLP2053 Adjoining Pond Farm 36
+Bressingham GNLP2053 Adjoining Pond Farm 36

-Stole Holy Cross GNLP2091 Off Norwich Road 99
+Stoke Holy Cross GNLP2091 Off Norwich Road 99

-GNLP2111 South of Long Lane 49
+Stoke Holy Cross GNLP2111 South of Long Lane 49

-GNLP2124 Model Farm 14
+Stoke Holy Cross GNLP2124 Model Farm 14

 Wortwell GNLP2121 High Road 96

-GNLP2036 East of Low Road 17
+Wortwell GNLP2036 East of Low Road 17

-GNLPSL2006 High Road 4
+Wortwell GNLPSL2006 High Road 4